Kalykafattoo/Kalykafattoo/README.md

 - 👀 I’m interested in technology, innovation, sustainability, my family and hobbies...
 - 🌱 I’m currently learning Software Engineering at Utah Valley University!
 - 💞️ I’m looking to collaborate on software building and looking for a ////Internship!
 Right now, I am working in a Call Center
-- 📫 How to reach me: My e-mail is karoline.f.brown@gmail.com or my phone is 8018149804
+- 📫 How to reach me: My e-mail is karoline.f.brown@gmail.com
 - 😄 Pronouns: She, her, Mrs, etc.,
 - ⚡ Fun fact: ...